hcho1111/Asian-American-Wealth-Gap-/README.md

 # Asian-American-Welath-Gap-

-This is the first real econometrics paper I wrote in Fall of 2018.
-It details socioeconomic demographics affecting Asian Americans.
+This paper utilizes CPS data to measure socioeconomic demographics affecting the Asian-American wealth gap.
+I utilize basic linear regression techniques to measure changes in income over time.

+I have included data, do-files, and my final write up for this project.